BBB - A+ Rating

 An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 Where did the English Cobb family come from?
 When did the Cobb family first arrive in the United States?
 Where did the various branches of the family go?
 What is the Cobb family history?The name Cobb is of Anglo-Saxon origin.
 It was name for a large man.
 This surname originally derived from the Old English word Cobba which described a man of particularly large or impressive features and had great strength.
+However, the name could have also have originated from a multitude of other origins as as the word "cobb" has many different meanings as a noun and as a verb.

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Cobb have been found, including Cobb, Cobbe and others.